mat-sz/95wm/README.md

 ## Dependencies

-Boost, Xlib (X11) and pthreads are mandatory for the project to build.
+Boost, Xlib (X11), XCB, Cairo and pthreads are mandatory for the project to build.

 ## Building